Guide to MonoBehaviour in Unity

 Basics of MonoBehaviour

-To create a new script that inherits from MonoBehaviour, you can use the "Create" menu in the Unity editor.
+To create a new script that inherits from MonoBehaviour use the "Create" menu in the Unity editor.
 Simply right-click in the Project window, select "Create," and then choose "C# Script."
-Name your script and double-click on it to open it in your preferred code editor.
+Name the script and double-click on it to open it in the predefined code editor.

 The basic structure of a script derived from MonoBehaviour looks like this: